-• Develop and expand availability of affordable housing and support Sound Transit's transitoriented development program.
+• Develop and expand availability of affordable housing and support Sound Transit's transit-oriented development program.

 The Puget Sound is facing a shortage of available, affordable housing creating an obstacle for residents to access jobs, education, and essential services.
-To date, there are more than 3,100 housing units, including more than 2,300 units as affordable, in various stages of creation with Sound Transit development partners.
-Sound Transit supports legislative efforts to support transit-oriented development through zoning and parking reforms, expanding affordable housing resources like Washington State's Housing Trust Fund and the federal Low-Income Housing Tax Credit program, resourcing building local infrastructure to support redevelopment, and other solutions to support efforts to meet the Puget Sound region's housing and community development needs.
+To date, Sound Transit has nearly 3,500 housing units, including almost 2,700 units as affordable, in various stages of creation with its development partners.
+Sound Transit supports legislative efforts to support transit-oriented development through zoning and parking reforms, expanding affordable housing Tax Credit program, resourcing building local infrastructure to support redevelopment, and other solutions to support efforts to meet the Puget Sound region's housing and community development needs.

-Develop and retain a vibrant, diverse workforce in Washington State.
+• Develop and retain a vibrant, diverse workforce in Washington State.